ericchapman80/choreboard/docs/SHEET_STRUCTURE.md

-# 📊 SHEET_STRUCTURE.md
+# Choreboard Sheet Structure

-This document outlines the structure, columns, validations, and rules used in the Choreboard Google Sheet.
+This document describes the structure, automation, validation, and menu features of the Choreboard Google Sheet, as created by the Apps Script automation.

 ## 🧾 Choreboard Google Sheet Structure